elasticio/dun-and-bradstreet-component/README.md

 **Note:** in some cases your developer account must be registered as US located one.
 As soon as some services are not available in other countries.
 ## Actions
+### Business Background Report
+D&B's Business Background Report provides details about the operations of a company, its history, and business background of its management.

+**`OrderCompanyReportRequest.
+OrderCompanyReportRequestDetail.
+ProductSpecification.
+DNBProductID` must be equal to `BBR`**

+Request JSON schema `schemas/json/Report/BusinessBackgroundReport.in.json`

 ### Business Information Report
 D&B’s Business Information Report is our most popular and widely used information product for determining a company's profitability, stability, viability, and payment performance.
 It is recognized within the credit management community as the standard for evaluating both new and existing credit relationships, particularly medium-to-high risk accounts.
 Information found in this report also supports general company research and decision-making in a range of other functions, such as marketing, underwriting, legal services, and purchasing.